Druizm128/predicting_job_change/README.md

 6.	**Model evaluation**.
 The AUC score of models will be evaluated between fitted models and across other models fitted by Joshua Swords to establish a benchmark.
 7.	**Conclusion and final output**.
 A brief discussion of the findings will be presented and a list of enrollees from the testing set with the estimated probabilities will be turned in.

+## Project structure:

+- `project.ipynb`: Jupyter notebook including the project code.
+- `data`: Includes the directory containing the raw training and testing datasets.

+## Instructions:

+In order to run the code:

+1. Clone this repository inside an Amazon Sagemaker instance (i.e ml.t2.medium)
+2. Run `project.ipynb`

+## Libraries used in this project:

+- numpy
+- pandas
+- sklearn
+- plotnine
+- sagemaker

 ## References: